dievus/threader3000/README.md

 # Threader3000
 ### Multi-threaded Python Port Scanner with Nmap integration for use on Linux or Windows

 Threader3000 is a script written in Python3 that allows multi-threaded port scanning.
 The program is interactive and simply requires you to run it to begin.
 Once started, you will be asked to input an IP address or a FQDN as Threader3000 does resolve hostnames.
-A full port scan should take less than 1 minute 30 seconds depending on your internet connection.
+A full port scan can take as little as 15 seconds, but at max should take less than 1 minute 30 seconds depending on your internet connection.

 ## Requirements
 Python3 must be installed on your system in order to function